 2021 Water and Health: Science, Policy and Practice

 The 2021 UNC Water and Health Conference: Science, Policy and Practice will be held October 4 – 8, 2021.
-The conference will explore drinking water supply, sanitation, hygiene and water resources in both developing and developed countries with a public health emphasis.
+The Conference will explore drinking water supply, sanitation, hygiene and water resources in both developing and developed countries with a public health emphasis.
+View the Conference agenda here.

 What is the Water and Health Conference?